Robert Austin Wynns Player Props: Rockies vs. Royals

 Robert Austin Wynns At The Plate

-- Wynns has gotten a hit in six of 12 games this year, but he has no multi-hit games.
+- Wynns has gotten a hit in six of 12 games this season, but he has no multi-hit games.

 - He has not hit a home run in his 12 games this year.

-- Wynns has driven in a run in four games this season (33.3%), including two games with multiple runs batted in.
+- In four games this season (33.3%), Wynns has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in four of 12 games so far this year.
+- He has scored in four games this year (33.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.